Note

 Airtable will only have access to the issues and filters that the user who connected the Jira Sync has access to.
 If the user who connected a Jira Sync has their Jira or Airtable account deactivated, the sync will stop working.

-Jira Server Scopes
+Jira Data Center Scopes

 FAQs